 There appear to be 9 movies in the Planet of the Apes Series and the rebooted series.
 The first “Planet of the Apes” was released in 1968, and the second “Planet of the Apes” was released in 2001.
 Since they have the same name, things could get confusing if they weren’t separated from each other, and using facts about those movies to break the cluster about “Planet of the Apes” down into buckets based upon facts that tell us that there was an original series, and a rebooted series involving the “Planet of the Apes.”

-I’ve provided details of an example that Google pointed out, but here is how they describe this breaking a cluster down into bucked based on facts:
+I’ve provided details of an example that Google pointed out, but here is how they describe this breaking a cluster down into buckets based on facts:

 So this aspect of knowledge graph reconciliation involves understanding related entities, including some that may share the same name, and removing ambiguity from how they might be presented within a knowledge graph.